containerbuildsystem/osbs-docs/docs/multiarch.rst

 Some container images will need to be built for multiple platforms but some may not.

-The ``osbs.conf`` file will specify the full list of platforms for which worker builds should be created.
-This list of platforms can be reduced in three ways:

-- Including platforms:

-  * the set of platforms an image is built for is determined by the Koji build tag for the Koji build target
+The full set of platforms for which builds may be required will come initially from the Koji build tag associated with the build target, or from the ``platforms`` parameter provided to the ``create_orchestrator_build`` API method when Koji is not used.

+A configuration file present in the git repository named ``container.yaml`` may contain configuration keys relevant to platform selection.

+This set of platforms can be reduced in various ways:

+- Explicit subset:

-  * Container image builds can be submitting with a parameter ``--arches``, overriding the set of platforms specified by the Koji build target, in the same way as for building RPM packages
+  * container image builds can be submitting with a parameter ``--arches``, overriding the set of platforms specified by the Koji build target, in the same way as for building RPM packages

+  * the ``container.yaml`` configuration file's ``platforms.only`` key
+    can further restrict this set of platforms (via set union)

 - Excluding platforms:

-  * a git repository file ``exclude-platform`` can be used to list platforms which this image should not be built for
+  * the ``container.yaml`` configuration file's ``platforms.not`` key
+    can restrict the set of platforms even further, by removing specific platforms from those remaining

 Tagging
 -------